 How to create a donut chart

 The most important thing you have to keep in mind is that a donut chart always represents a whole, i.e. 100%.
 Therefore, you can only use data that is based on exclusive values.
-Making a pie chart of a survey that allows multiple answers will lead to a misleading chart.
+Making a donut chart of a survey that allows multiple answers will lead to a misleading chart.
 Use a bar chart instead, but never a donut chart.